 Most recruiters or employers can easily gather that from making a move abroad and adjusting to a completely new life, new home, new network of people, new culture, that you are independent.
 Although you may not feel it, to other people you appear as a very brave individual, you have shown determination and courage to make your move abroad.
 Employers and recruiters look for independent candidates, who they can trust to use their initiative and who they won’t have to constantly keep an eye over and ´micromanage´.

 Moving to the Czech Republic as an English speaker is becoming easier than ever.
 People from the Czech Republic know that most tourists and ex-pats won't be able to speak Czech and due to this, they have made a conscious effort to learn the English language.
 The number of English-speaking opportunities in Prague is constantly rising and more recently in Brno too.
+Therefore, finding employment in that country with a great reputation is becoming easier.
 The cost of living in the Czech Republic varies from city to city but in comparison to other European countries, it has some of the cheapest cities to live in with a comfortable standard of living.
 You can find exciting opportunities with Webhelp Czech Republic in Sales, Recruitment, Accountancy, Customer Care and Business Management.

 Next up, Poland!
 Who’d have thought that you could move to Poland and speak only English?
 English is widely spoken in Poland, especially by the younger generation and as many as 37% of Polish people speak English.
 There are lots of jobs in Poland for English speakers, Call Centre, Accountant, Teamleader, Developers, etc. If you want to move somewhere with a reasonable cost of living, high-quality healthcare, affordable accommodation, cheap transport and of course, beer - Poland is the one!